November 9, 1977 - August 21, 2006

 Michael visited us in Columbus before heading back to Florida where we were planning a going away party for him.
 (Florida is home and where our family lives.)
 He had just completed a rigorous Navy rescue swimmer program and was on leave before beginning his duty in Guam.

-He died one week after his visit to us in Ohio.
 His graduation celebration became his memorial.

 When someone asks what his work and training were like, I suggest watching the movie called The Guardian.
 In a sentence, he'd be the person to jump from a helicopter into rough seas to save you.